Foundations for Partnership

 Fourth Session: Life-Cycle Events, Summary and Separation.
 The participants learn about life rituals during the periods of birth and maturity, customs and traditions in different cultures and religions.
 Finally, they summarize the year of activity and separate from their new friends.

-During the school year, 2 teachers from each school participating in the “Dialogue and Identity” program, Jews and Arabs alike, receive training that provides them with the professional tools needed to facilitate the meetings.
+During the school year, 2 teachers from each school participating in the “Foundations for partnership” program, Jews and Arabs alike, receive training that provides them with the professional tools needed to facilitate the meetings.
 Apart from the facilitation skills acquired in the program, the teachers receive enrichment in the relevant content areas.
 The teachers undergo a group process, share their experiences, consult, and create professional and personal relationships based on cooperation and trust.
 The warm ties between the Jewish and Arab teachers constitute a role model for the students.

 Over the last five years two groups (one of school principals and one of teachers) spent a week of study and dialogue in Switzerland, under the auspices of the Swiss organization Coexistences.
 The program included workshops and tours, hosting of local families and meeting with local groups engaged in intercultural dialogue in Switzerland.

-About 40 schools, 1000-1200 students and 80 educators from TALI schools and Christian schools (most of them belonging to the Catholic school network in Israel) participate in the program, which is recognized by the Israeli Ministry of Education.
+About 40 schools, 1000-1200 students and 80 educators participate in the program, which is recognized by the Israeli Ministry of Education.

 The 40 school principals also meet during the school year as a counseling and dialogue group and are in constant contact.
 They set the tone for the program with a positive atmosphere of cooperation, for all school teachers, students and their parents.

-38 schools from the north and the center of the country participated in the Dialogue and Identity Program during the 2020-2021 school year (1100-1300 Students and 76 Educators from the TALI schools and the Christian schools).
+38 schools from the north and the center of the country participated in the Program during the 2022-2023 school year (1100-1300 Students and 76 Educators).
 The program was founded in 2006, and has been adopted and recognized by the Israeli Ministry of Education.

 - Oranim, Yoqneam